-WASHINGTON, D.C.
-(March 26, 2018) – The Congressional Fire Services Institute (CFSI) and Masimo will honor the City of Alpena (MI) Fire Department and the Illini Emergency Medical Services with the Excellence in Fire Service-Based EMS Award.
-The award presentation will take place on April 19th at the 30th Annual National Fire and Emergency Services Dinner in Washington, DC.
+The Congressional Fire Services Institute (CFSI) and Masimo will honor the Winona Fire Department and Phoenix Fire Department with the Excellence in Fire Service-Based EMS Award.
+The award presentation will take place on April 25th at the 31st Annual National Fire and Emergency Services Dinner in Washington, DC.

 The application deadline for the CFSI/Masimo Excellence in Fire Service-Based EMS Award has been extended to February 15th.

 The Congressional Fire Services Institute (CFSI) and National Fallen Firefighters Foundation (NFFF) selected the Florida Firefighters Safety and Health Collaborative and the Denver Fire Department as the co-recipients of the Senator Paul S. Sarbanes Fire Service Safety Leadership Award.